As the nineteenth century drew to a close and the dawn of the twentieth loomed, a striking new fashion in art, architecture and interiors emerged.

 For example, in Glasgow, Art Nouveau has a distinct interpretation known as the “Glasgow Style” in which straight lines are retained and blended with ornate features and decorative choices.
 This interpretation of Art Nouveau is often also referred to as the “Mackintosh Style” after the husband-and-wife duo credited for its inception.

 Belgium and France are often considered the “hot bed” for Art Nouveau’s development.
-In the 1890s we saw the first Art Nouveau apartments and houses appear.
+In the 1890s we saw the first Art Nouveau apartments and houses appear – Louis Majorelle, a French decorator, was one of the outstanding designers of Art Nouveau style furniture.

 Famous examples of the work of this pair are Horta’s Hôtel Tassel and Guimard’s Castel Béranger.
 However it’s worth noting that in spite of the inherent “newness” of their work, evidence of both Gothic and Rococo design styles is pronounced.